We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 With proper assessment and remediation, land affected by contamination can be transformed into safe, useable areas.
 While contaminated land can present challenges, it also offers opportunities for regeneration and sustainable development via a contaminated land strategy.

-By understanding the sources, risks, and remediation options, developers, landowners, and local authorities can work together on a phased approach to ensure safe and sustainable land use.
-The involvement of geo-environmental consultants adds a layer of expertise that helps navigate complex regulations and ensures compliance with legal guidance.
-With careful planning and collaboration, even the most challenging sites containing heavy metals can be successfully redeveloped, contributing to a cleaner and more sustainable future.
+By understanding the sources, risks, and remediation options, developers, landowners, and local authorities can work together on a phased approach to remove the threat of pollution incidents and ensure safe and sustainable land use.
+The involvement of geo-environmental consultants adds a layer of expertise that helps navigate complex regulations, ensuring compliance with legal guidance in part iia of the Environmental Protection Act 1990, as well as conforming to guidelines from the Department for Environment, Food & Rural Affairs, the Environment Agency and Natural England.

 Common Questions